cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 #### Desktop Entry

 You'll only ever need to set Name, Comment, Categories, and Icon.
-See the [Additional Categories spec](https://specifications.freedesktop.org/menu-spec/latest/additional-category-registry.html) what you can include in addition to the `Game` category.
+See the [Additional Categories spec](https://specifications.freedesktop.org/menu-spec/latest/additional-category-registry.html) for what you can include in addition to the `Game` category.
 Note the trailing semicolon!

 ```ini
 [Desktop Entry]